-First and foremost, I am immensely grateful to my supervisor, Sergey Abaimov, for his guidance, unwavering support, and valuable insights throughout the entire duration of my research.
-Apart from his academic suggestions, he's been with me and gave me moral support in my extremely worse times when my parents were very sick and I had to travel back to Pakistan in an emergency.
+First and foremost, I am grateful to my supervisor, Sergey Abaimov, for his valuable insights throughout the entire duration of my research, I wish that he could have provided me with financial support or fund regarding testing of my experimental specimens specially in my final year of PhD but never the less, apart from his negligence as a good leader in our team, he's been with me and gave me moral support in my extremely worse times when my parents were very sick and I had to travel back to Pakistan in an emergency.
 He trusted me with my research skills and I completed my thesis on time albeit being stuck in my country for 8 months after the Covid times.

-I extend my heartfelt thanks to the members of my doctoral thesis committee, Professor Stepan Lomov, Professor Aslan Kasimov and Professor Sergey Abaimov, for their valuable time, thoughtful feedback, and constructive criticism during the evaluation of my thesis.
+I extend my heartfelt thanks to the members of my doctoral thesis committee, Professor Stepan Lomov and Professor Aslan Kasimov for their valuable time, and constructive criticism during the evaluation of my thesis.
 Their expertise and constructive suggestions have immensely contributed to enhancing the quality and rigor of my research.
 Moreover, special thanks to Professor Alexander Korsunsky, Professor Alexei Buchachenko and Professor Artem Abakomov for their help regarding the improvement of my thesis.